Mayankvlog/Foodie.AI/README.md

 These parts probably act as selectable things inside the application,

 working with recipe investigation or examination.
-T

-he content's usefulness past fixing taking care of stays indistinct minus any additional examination.
+The content's usefulness past fixing taking care of stays indistinct minus any additional examination.